Last updated: November 28, 2025

 This pattern plays a critical role in identifying trend reversals.
 It provides a clear, objective signal that a current uptrend is losing momentum and that a reversal to a downtrend is imminent.
 By recognizing this pattern early, we can anticipate a significant market shift, allowing us to adjust our strategies from a bullish to a bearish perspective.

-In our experience, the triple top is generally considered more reliable than the similar double top pattern.
+The triple top is generally considered more reliable than the similar double top pattern.
 The three failed attempts to break through resistance provide stronger evidence of buyer exhaustion and seller dominance.
 This repeated rejection at a key resistance price level gives us greater confidence in the bearish signal.

 Ultimately, this pattern helps us analyze the market’s underlying meaning.
 Each peak and valley tells a story about the ongoing battle between supply and demand.
 The pattern’s formation reveals a market that’s struggling to go higher, signaling a significant loss of bullish momentum, and that a significant price correction is on the way.